Fumnanya92/Darey.io_Projects/Cloud_Services/Aws/S3_Static_Web_Hosting.md

    ```
 2. **Navigate to the S3 service:**
    ```
-   Once logged in,on the search tab at the top of the AWS Management Console, Type in "S3" and select "Amazon S3" from the search results.
+   Once logged in, on the search tab at the top of the AWS Management Console, Type in "S3" and select "Amazon S3" from the search results.
    ```